emastho/vixenydocs/src/routes/basics/quick_start/+page.md

   structure allows the maintainers to easily add things without needing to push broken code changes.

-- `Fast` : Holding the record of being the fastest framework when it comes to `(r: Request) => Response | Promise<Response>` handlers innot only Deno but also Bun.
+- `Fast` : Fastest framework when it comes to `Request -> Response` handlers in not only Deno but also Bun.

 <object type="image/svg+xml" data="/d2/ecosystem.svg"></object>

 ## How?

-Actually, it all boils down to the functional paradigm, but let's keep things straightforward.
-Vixeny was crafted with friendliness in mind for everyone!
-So, you won’t be bogged down by complex tutorials on functional programming.
-Instead, you’re here to explore the flexibility and to apply it wherever it suits your needs.
+Don't sweat the fancy "functional programming" stuff.
+Vixeny is made to be friendly for everyone.
+Our guides are split into simple levels, so you only pick up what you actually need, step by step.

 ## Why `Vixeny`?

-Vixeny's name comes from seeing her like a style of coding, it's not difficult to learn but rewarding, focusing more on the flow of your code, with that unique ability to see everything at any point with full transparency.
+It got its name because it’s like a coding style that’s easy to learn and still super rewarding.
+It helps you see everything clearly at any point.

-And remember, you can copy, paste and run all the examples! and there are examples for everything!.
+You can copy, paste, and run all the examples.
+There’s an example for everything!

-Now, without further ado, let's embark on your journey from 'zero to hero' with Vixeny!
+Now, let’s go from zero to hero with Vixeny!

 ## Quick start

-Designed to be backward compatible and runtime agnostic, Vixeny ensures that code you write today will continue to work seamlessly in the future, whether you're using Deno, Bun, or any other environment.
+Designed to be backward compatible and runtime agnostic, ensures that code you write today will continue to work seamlessly in the future, whether you're using Deno or Bun.

-To get started, you can install our fully-equipped templates from the next commands below:
+Ready to start?
+Just run these commands to install our templates:

 <Tab defaultClass="tab">
   <TabItem title="bun" open>